endurantgames/pioneers/src/solar_system.md

 ::::::::::::: infolist ::::::::::::::::::::::::::::::::::::::::::::::::::
 ## Jupiter {#toc-location-jupiter}

-All but one of Jupiter's largest moons are home to Earth colonies.
+After Earth and Mars, Jupiter is the most populated planetary system in the Solar System.
+No one dwells on the gas giant, of course, but all but one of Jupiter's largest moons are home to Earth colonies.

-Europa is known for the indigenous life forms in its chilly seas -- a primitive form of brine shrimp.
+Europa is known for the indigenous life forms in its chilly seas -- a primitive form of life akin to brine shrimp -- that was the source of the first extraterrestial life found by humans.
+Europa is currently under a crushing Pion blockade, but to date, they have attempted no landings there.

+Cleomestra Station orbits Ganymede, the largest moon in the Solar System;
+the Station is the second most distant orbital colony from Earth.
+Prior to occupation by the Pions, Ganymede was a commerce port, centered on the ice-mining trade.

+Callisto's surface is dotted with numerous small manufacturing facilities, many of them almost entirely automated, that are actively being bombarded by Pion *Sakigake* ships.

 - **Europa** Medium Population, Cold, Colony, Life, Low-G, Blocade, Surface, Water
 - **Ganymede** Low Population, Cold, Colony, Ice, Low-G, Mining, Occupation, Orbit